bonchevski/tables/readme.md

 ```
 Follow the prompts to create a superuser account.
 This account can be used to access the Django admin interface.

+Or use:
+username: root
+password: root once the server is up and [runnin]:http://127.0.0.1:8000/admin/

 Run the Development Server
 Start the development server: